 While you may qualify for a fantastic five-year fixed mortgage rate from your bank (2.94%, for example), the new rules use the Bank of Canada’s five-year fixed mortgage rate (4.64% in late 2016, for example) to determine whether you can afford your mortgage payments.

 This tougher affordability standard acts as a buffer to test whether or not you could still afford your mortgage if interest rates were to rise dramatically.

 RESULT: The new rules mean you can afford less house for your income – approximately a 20% to 30% reduction in the mortgage amount you qualify for.

 What can you do?

-Canada’s new mortgage rules, while controversial, are here in force.
-And the good news is, working within them is possible!
+Canada’s new mortgage rules, while the subject of much debate, are here to stay.
+But the good news is, working within them is possible!
 You may have to revise your plans or timelines, but first-time homebuyers can still get into the real estate market.